antvis/G6/docs/api/layout/Layout.en.md

 });
 ```

 The configurations of each layout algorithms are different.
-Please refer to corresponding API of each layout in this document.
+Please refer to corresponding API of each layout in this directory.
 <br />When `layout` is not assigned on graph:

 - If there are `x` and `y` in node data, the graph will render with these information;